Cycle time (software)

-The cycle time is a useful metric.
+According to the PMBOK (7th edition) by the Project Management Institute (PMI), cycle time is the "total elapsed time from the start of a particular activity or work item to its completion."

 In contrast to lead time, which measures the time that the customer waits for their request to be realized, cycle time only counts the time the team spends actively working on the request.
 The core use of cycle times is to identify the average development times for specific teams or given request types.
 This lets the software engineering manager predict team engagements and better schedule work.